rsp/node-immoment/README.md

 The 0.1 version supports some methods on the `immoment` object itself, but durations are not encapsulated yet.
-Still it already useful for simple use cases.
+Still it is already useful for simple use cases.

 For example, in Moment when you write: